Only the Security Policy Administrator can modify user groups.

 - 3 Node Cluster (1 Primary, 2 Replicas): Consensus is achieved when two of the three appliances are online and able to communicate.
 Valid states are: Online or ReplicaWithQuorum.
 For more information, see Appliance states.

 - 5 Node Cluster (1 Primary, 4 Replicas): Consensus is achieved when three of the five appliances are online and able to communicate.
 Valid states are: Online or ReplicaWithQuorum.
 For more information, see Appliance states.

 Some maintenance tasks require that the cluster has consensus (quorum).
 Consensus means that the majority of the members (primary or replica appliances) are online and able to communicate.
 Valid states are: Online or ReplicaWithQuorum.
 For more information, see Appliance states.

 Supported clusters have an odd number of appliances so the cluster has a consensus equal to or greater than 50% of the appliances are online and able to communicate.

 If a cluster loses consensus (also known as a quorum failure), the following automatically happens:

 When connectivity is restored between a majority of members in a cluster, consensus is automatically regained.
-If the consensus members include the primary appliance, it automatically converts to read-write mode and enables password check and change.
+If the consensus members include the primary appliance, it automatically converts to read-write mode and enables password and SSH key check and change.

 The following tools are available to perform health checks and diagnose the cluster and appliances.